Zezombye/blog/articles/best-move.md

 Although life is more complex, it has to be treated the same.
 Even if a mistake is only 10% your fault, you HAVE to focus on that 10%.

 Because that 10% is the only thing you can change.
-It is blatantly obvious that focusing on things you can’t change is useless, and thus not the best move.
+It is blatantly obvious that focusing on things you can’t change is useless - and thus not the best move.

 You have to dig deeply into the chain of causality.